MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 to build the value from.

 **required** - a boolean or string value ("True" or "False") that indicates if the directive is required.
-If true then errors encounterd will stop the program, but if false a warning will be printed and the directive will either use a default value or be skipped.
+If true, then errors encountered will stop the program.
+If false, a warning will be printed and the directive will either use a default value or be skipped.

 **default** - a string value to default to if the directive cannot be built and is not required.
-You can put the value between double quotes if it is difficult to get certain sequences in the table software used to construct the directive.
+If getting specific sequences in the table software used to construct the directive is difficult, you can put the value between double quotes.
 Ex. " " will be a single space and "asdf" will be asdf.